Please link this guide if you use it as a reference for your own content

 Support/Buffer/Enabler Weapons

-of Dragon
+Thrilling Tales of Dragon Slayers

 Hakushin Ring

-Do note that the passive requires Lisa to trigger it when she is On-field, which may need to be accounted for.
+Do note that the passive requires Lisa to trigger it when she is on-field, which may need to be accounted for.

 Favonius Codex

-Favonius Codex can pair very well with this archetype.
 In the cases that Lisa is necessary for her Burst uptime for her DEF Shred or for supplying the team with additional Energy, Favonius Codex is assuredly a safe and usable option.

 Prototype Amber

-Synergies
+Synergies (3)

-Team Compositions
+Team Compositions (3)

-Epilogue
+Epilogue (3)

-Changelog
+Changelog (3)

-Guides and content - contributors and staff from Keqingmains
+Guides and content - KQM contributors and staff

 Website Feedback on KQM Discord- Click Here || Cookie Policy

-© All rights reserved by Hoyoverse.
+© All rights reserved by HoYoverse.
 Other properties belong to their respective owners.